The Red Sowing: Plot

-In King's Landing and Blackwater Bay

 During a council meeting, Lord Jasper informs Aemond that Prince Daeron Targaryen and his dragon Tessarion are nearly ready to join the war.
 The meeting is interrupted by a loud commotion outside—Ulf flying on Silverwing above the city.
 Aemond rushes out to mount Vhagar and pursues them to Dragonstone.
-He quickly retreats, however, upon seeing Rhaenyra with Syrax, Vermithor, and Silverwing, all adult dragons now claimed by riders.
+However, he quickly retreats upon seeing Rhaenyra with Syrax, Vermithor, and Silverwing, all adult dragons now claimed by riders.

 Production

 Writing and filming

 "The Red Sowing" was written by David Hancock and directed by executive producer Loni Peristere.
 It marks Hancock's second time as writer for the series, following "The Burning Mill", and Peristere's first directorial credit.
 The title of the episode refers to the event called the Red Sowing during which several lowborn Targaryen bastards (called "dragonseeds") claimed dragons and joined the Blacks.

 Speaking of his character Ulf White and scenes in the episode, actor Tom Bennett said, as noted by James Hibberd in The Hollywood Reporter, "He's thinking, 'A lot of these people look more Targaryen than I am.' ...
 My name is Ulf White but it's more salt-and-pepper gray.
 And panic sets in.
 There comes a moment where you’ve been spreading this lie for the sake of a free pint of Guinness and now you have to show up and there’s a fucking big dragon there."